Roger Cohen: Iraq

 Cohen supported the 2003 American-led invasion of Iraq.
 He criticised the Bush administration's handling of the occupation while still supporting the cause given the brutality of Saddam Hussein's regime.
 In January 2009, he commented that Saddam's "death-and-genocide machine killed about 400,000 Iraqis and another million or so people in Iran and Kuwait."
 He wrote that "I still believe Iraq's freedom outweighs its terrible price."

-He opposed the 2007 'surge' of troops into Iraq.
-In June 2007, he advocated pulling out 105,000 soldiers.
-He argued that "pulling out a lot of troops is the only way to increase pressure on Maliki to make the political compromises – on distribution of oil revenue, the constitution and de-Baathification – that will give Iraq some long-term chance of cohering."

-In November 2008, Cohen stated that "gains are real but fragile" in Iraq.
-He criticised Democratic candidate Barack Obama's calls for a 16-month withdrawal from the country, calling it irresponsible.
-Cohen wrote that "we're going to have to play buffer against the dominant Shia for several years".

 Iran

 Cohen wrote a series of articles for The New York Times in February 2009 about a trip to Iran.
 In his writings he expressed opposition to military action against Iran and encouraged negotiations between the United States and the Islamic Republic.
-He also remarked that Iranian Jews were well treated, and said the Jewish community was "living, working and worshiping in relative tranquility."
+He remarked that Iranian Jews were relatively well treated—there is still a community there unlike in Iraq, Syria and many other Middle Eastern states—and said the Jewish community was "living, working and worshiping in relative tranquility."
 He also described the hospitality that he received in Iran, stating that "I'm a Jew and have seldom been treated with such consistent warmth as in Iran."
-In his trip, he paid an Iranian agency $150 a day for the services of a translator, who filed a report on Cohen's doings with the Iranian government.

-His depiction of Jewish life in Iran sparked criticism from columnists and activists such as Jeffrey Goldberg of The Atlantic Monthly and Rafael Medoff, director of the David S. Wyman Institute for Holocaust Studies.
-In his Jerusalem Post op-ed, Medoff criticised Cohen for being "misled by the existence of synagogues" and further argued that Iranian Jews "are captives of the regime, and whatever they say is carefully calibrated not to get themselves into trouble."
-The American Jewish Committee also criticised Cohen's articles.
-Dr. Eran Lerman, director of the group's Middle East directory, argued that "Cohen's need to argue away an unpleasant reality thus gives rise to systematic denial".

-Roger Cohen responded on 2 March, defending his observations and further elaborating that "Iran's Islamic Republic is no Third Reich redux.
-Nor is it a totalitarian state."
-He also stated that "life is more difficult for them [the Jews] than for Muslims, but to suggest they [Jews] inhabit a totalitarian hell is self-serving nonsense."
-He ended with a warning:
+Like all foreign correspondents working in Iran he was obliged to work with a translator and fixer approved by the Iranian regime.
+The fixer was honest enough to tell him he, like everyone in that role, had to file a brief report each evening on their activities.